- ADDITION OF DIRECTOR

 By following these steps and adhering to the requirements of the Companies Act, 2013, a company can successfully add a director to its board.
 It's essential to maintain proper documentation and ensure timely compliance with all legal and regulatory obligations.

-Browse practical answers curated by our CA and CS desks for ADDITION OF DIRECTOR.
+Practical answers curated by our CA and CS desks for ADDITION OF DIRECTOR.

-It refers to formally appointing a new individual to the company’s Board of Directors under the Companies Act, 2013.
-This ensures that the new director can legally participate in company decisions.
+individual to the company’s Board of Directors under the Companies Act, 2013.

 Companies add directors to bring in new expertise, expand management capability, comply with regulatory requirements, or replace a resigning or retiring director.